redstonerti/java_project_a/README.md

-# JAVA PROJECT B AUEB
+# JAVA PROJECT A AUEB

 ## Demo / Usage
 To see a complete example of this framework: